azuredevcollege/trainingdays/day6/challenges/challenge3.md

 / #
 ```

-Container named test has been created and you're connected to its shell.
-Try to ping database server by its name and ip address.
+"test" container has been created and you're connected to its shell.
+Try to ping "database" contaiber by its name and ip address.

 ```shell
 / # ping database